devhenode/AirSense/README.md

 ```

 3. Set up environment variables:
-   - Create a `.env` file in the server directory
+   - Create a `.env` file in the server directory using the `.env.example` template
-   - Add your MongoDB URI and OpenWeatherMap API keys
+   - Add your MongoDB URI, OpenWeatherMap API key, and Gemini API key

 4. Start the development servers:
 ```